 Providers may ask Home Care Package consumers to pay a basic daily fee – but a lot of providers actually waive it!
 This fee is not subject to the consumer’s income or assets.
-The amount is set by the government and is always the same: it is $10.54 per day, or 17.5% of the pension rate.
+The amount is set by the government and is always the same: it is a maximum of $10.63 per day, or 17.5% of the pension rate.
 This amount is subject to change any time the pension amount is adjusted (20 March and 20 September each year).

 Administration fees can be described as the payment that keeps the providers’ business up and running.
 It includes wages for administration staff, insurance, travel, workers’ compensation and the like.
 Typically, these are calculated as a percentage of your overall package funds and can be anything from 20 to 50 percent.

 Note: These fees differ greatly between providers, for example, some include Case Management/Care Coordinator fees in the admin fees and others keep them separate.